Systems fail not because individuals lack motivation or capacity, but when institutional practices diverge from evidence, autonomy, and lived reality.

 Professional Education

-Keynotes, trainings, and invited talks on evidence-based systems, recovery, coercive control, and decision-making under institutional constraints
+Keynotes, trainings, and invited talks on evidence based systems, recovery, coercive control, and institutional decision making.

 You Made a Way